gwankyun/CMake/Help/manual/cmake-language.7.rst

 A ``\`` followed by a non-alphanumeric character simply encodes the literal character without interpreting it as syntax.
 A ``\t``, ``\r``, or ``\n`` encodes a tab, carriage return, or newline character, respectively.
-A ``\;`` outside of any `Variable References`_  encodes itself but may be used in an `Unquoted Argument`_ to encode the ``;`` without dividing the argument value on it.
+A ``\;`` outside of any `变量引用`_  encodes itself but may be used in an `Unquoted Argument`_ to encode the ``;`` without dividing the argument value on it.
 A ``\;`` inside `Variable References`_ encodes the literal ``;`` character.
 (See also policy :policy:`CMP0053` documentation for